Myths About the Overdose Crisis in B.C.

 FACT: Harm reduction keeps people safer and reduces the risk of a fatal overdose.

 Harm reduction is about keeping yourself and others safer when doing things that involve risk.
-When it comes to substance use, harm reduction strategies and services saves lives and you need to be alive to find a path to treatment and recovery.
+When it comes to substance use, harm reduction strategies and services save lives, and you need to be alive to find a path to treatment and recovery.

 Creating more overdose prevention and supervised consumption services or giving people with opioid use disorder better access to safer prescription alternatives are examples of harm reduction.